 Do you need help with a candida overgrowth?
 You’re not alone.
 Candida albicans is a yeast, a type of fungus that lives in everyone’s body.
 Our intestines have both good and bad bacteria at all times, and when these are in balance our gut is happy.
 And keeping our gut happy and healthy is important since it’s where our body absorbs nutrients and minerals from the food we eat.
 If fact, Hippocrates believed that “all disease begins in the gut.”
 But when the balance of our gut bacteria is off, meaning that the bad has overtaken the good, health problems occur.

 Overuse of Antibiotics

-Antibiotics do just that, they kill bacteria, however, they don’t discriminate.
+Antibiotics are exactly what they say: anti-bacteria.
+They kill bacteria and they don’t discriminate.
 When taking antibiotics, all bacteria gets eliminated.
 That’s why it’s important to always follow a round of antibiotics with some good quality probiotics.
 This can help restore gut balance.
 In fact, it’s a good idea to always take Probiotics.
-I recommend Garden of Life, Raw Probiotics, but there are many good quality probiotics on the market now and you can find them in your favorite health food stores.
+I recommend Garden of Life, Raw Probiotics, but there are many good quality probiotics on the market now, and you can find them in your favorite health food stores.
 Keep in mind that best quality probiotics will likely be in the refrigerated section since these are living cultures.

 A Diet high in Sugar and Processed Foods

 Candida feeds on sugar, so naturally a diet high in sugar or foods that break down as sugar (refined flours, white pastas, cookies, etc.), and foods high in preservatives and chemicals all create a perfect breeding ground for Candida.

 Birth Control Pills

 Most birth control pills contain synthetic forms of two female hormones: estrogen and progestin (a synthetic version of progesterone).
 These synthetic hormones disrupt your body’s natural balance of estrogen and progesterone, which can lead to yeast overgrowth.

 Overgrowth occurs when Candida attaches itself to estrogen.
 This prevents your body from using the estrogen and eventually drives your estrogen levels down.
 During this time your progesterone levels may increase.
 This is the perfect condition for CandidaÂ and bacteria to flourish, which can lead to a yeast infection.